ooni/ooni.org/content/post/2026-faulty-measurements.md

 - We notice an unexpected increase in the number of faulty measurements from the past:

 ![Screenshot of our grafana dashboard to monitor the number of measurements with time anomalies](/post/2026-faulty-measurements/image10.png)
+*Screenshot of our grafana dashboard to monitor the number of measurements with time anomalies*

 - After noticing this issue, someone can look at the top offending (`probe_cc`, asn) tuples and figure out if they have a specific pattern.
 For example, (XX, 1234\) is over represented
 - Then, we would set the following access rules in the manifest: